mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 There's a lot of depth there that the average software engineer just has no clue even exists.
 And so for systems that have super high quality needs, um, you know, testers can come in and consult with engineers to help them test better.
-A manual testing and so forth I feel pretty strongly that it can't be allowed to bring up this virtuous cycle and there are a lot of ways to get code into production fast, um, without necessarily turning it on for all users, you know, there's feature flags, there's, you know, progressive deployments.
+As for the stuff like, manual testing and so forth I feel pretty strongly that it can't be allowed to bring up this virtuous cycle and there are a lot of ways to get code into production first, um, without necessarily turning it on for all users, you know, there's feature flags, there's, you know, progressive deployments.
 There's, you know, there are lots of ways to do this, that don't break that up and make it so that you can't actually like complete the loop.
-I don't think that most people have started really fixing the organizations, but, but they're going to have to, because the companies that do move a lot faster, experiment a lot faster, make better progress and they will out-compete the people who don't.
+I don't think that most people have started really fixing the organizations, but, but they gonna have to, because the companies that do move a lot faster, experiment a lot faster, make better progress and they will out-compete the people who don't.